sandhawke/crosscloud/overview.md

       online, whether it's for real work or just for fun.
 With a large enough group of people (sometimes only 5 or 10) it's impossible to find a platform they all use.
-In contrast, With crosscloud, people will have a wide variety of vendors and platforms to choose from.
+In contrast, With crossclouds software, people will have a wide variety of vendors and platforms to choose from.
 As long as each person can find one that works for them, you can all be connected.